hilton/hilton.github.com/blog/_posts/2023-02-28-product-planning.md

 ## Two levels

-Applying these simplifications reduces the number of levels:
+Applying these simplifications reduces the number of levels to two:

 1. **initiative** → **theme**
 2. **theme** → **theme**